mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `session_track_trx_state`

-Enable or disable getting session transation state via session track mechanism.
-This parameter takes a boolean value.
-Default False.
+Enable or disable session transaction state tracking by offloading it to the backend servers.

-Get current session transaction state from server side will be more accurate.
+Getting current session transaction state from server side will be more accurate for that state inside stored procedures or prepare statments will be handle properly, and that is also faster as no parsing is needed on MaxScale.

-Minimum Server version Mariadb 10.3 or MySQL 5.7 is needed and following server config is also needed.
+This is only supported by MariaDB versions 10.3 or newer.
+Default is false.
+The following Server side config is needed too.

   ```
   session_track_state_change = ON
   session_track_transaction_info = CHARACTERISTICS